Praxis Tech Review

 Key Limitation

 No published pricing and no public SDKs are the two real friction points.
 Operators evaluating orchestrators want to benchmark before booking a sales call, and Praxis forces the sales call up front.
 The 2.4/5 Trustpilot score is meaningless statistically but visually damaging when an operator's procurement team Googles the company.
-The platform is also not a fit for crypto-first operators (Match2Pay integration helps but doesn't replace a native crypto gateway), for small operators wanting plug-and-play, or for non-iGaming verticals where the platform connectors don't add value.
+The platform is also not a fit for crypto-first operators (the Match2Pay integration helps but doesn't replace a native crypto gateway), for small operators wanting plug-and-play, or for non-iGaming verticals where the platform connectors don't add value.
 Crypto handling is via connected PSPs rather than native processing, so blockchain-specific features (network selection, gas fee handling, stablecoin reconciliation) depend on whatever the connected crypto PSP provides.

 Recommendation